urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

 You'll also install a Harness Kubernetes Delegate in your local Kubernetes cluster.

-This Delegate will perform all operations at runtime.
+This delegate will perform all operations at runtime.

 #### Connector